gzp79/shine-services/docs/login-flow.md

   - Enters the game

 If there is a user in the system with an email and the new login would use the same email, the user is requested to log in with the other provider and perform a link.
-Optionally we could send a one-time token to log in to the email.
+Optionally we could send a one-time token to login to the email.

 #### Returning user